-19. EMPLOYEE BENEFIT PLANS
+20. EMPLOYEE BENEFIT PLANS

-Alterna Savings maintains three pension plans for current employees and retirees, and one post-retirement benefits program, which provide certain post-employment healthcare benefits.
 Until March 31, 2006, some employees were eligible to join in the Alterna Savings DB pension plan and the senior executives who participated in the DB pension plan were provided with a SRIP.
 Both plans provide for pensions based on length of service and career average earnings.

 On January 1, 2008, pension benefits for employees participating in Alterna Savings' DB pension plan began to accrue under the DC pension plan and all benefits ceased to accrue under the existing DB pension plan and SRIP.
-The post-retirement benefits program was acquired on business combination and provides certain post-retirement benefits to a closed group of retirees.
+The post-retirement benefits programs were acquired on business combinations and provide certain post-retirement benefits to a closed group of retirees.
 Existing retirees will continue to receive benefits under the plans in which they had been enrolled.

-Most employees are eligible to participate in the DC pension plan which prescribes both employer and employee contributions.
+Most employees are eligible to participate in the DC pension plan, which prescribes both employer and employee contributions.